ThoughtRiver-APIs/Documentation-and-Samples/README.md

 The `version-uuid` can be found by observing the UUID in a contracts URL within the ThoughtRiver Web Application following the following path `/version/` in the query string.

-An example payload is available using the ThoughtRiver API [Contract Content OpenAPI](https://api2-uk.thoughtriver.review/api/contract-content/latest/docs#/Versions/get_contract_version_report) docuemntation.
+An example payload is available using the ThoughtRiver API [Contract Content OpenAPI](https://api2-uk.thoughtriver.review/api/contract-content/latest/docs#/Versions/get_contract_version_report) documentation.

 ## Additional APIs